10 Best Banks for Small Business in New York 2023

 When To Choose Citizens Bank

 Like Community Bank, Citizens Bank is one of the few banks in this guide that offer a business checking product with no monthly fees.
-It’s why Citizens is one of our choices for the best business banks in New York.
+It’s why Citizens is one of our choices for the best small business banks in New York.
 It has branches in all but the Southern Tier and the North Country regions, and you must visit a branch to open an account.

 The entry-level business checking product, Clearly Better Business Checking, has no monthly fee.
 You get up to 200 transactions and up to $5,000 in cash deposits free each month.
 The middle-tier account, Business Advisor Checking, has a waivable $25 monthly fee.
 The bank’s Analysis Business Checking has a $20 monthly fee that is not waivable but can be offset with earnings credits.